sridipbasu/sridipbasu/README.md

 ## Currently Working On

 - Scaling OpenEnv benchmark suite for multi-agent LLM evaluation
-- Research assistantship at Bangalore University — [topic if shareable]
 - Open to collaborations on LLM evaluation, env simulation, applied ML for climate

 ---